plentymarkets/plentyshop-pwa/guide/how-to/custom-icon.md

 # Custom icons

-Customising icons in your PlentyONE Onlineshop can give your store a unique look and feel.
+Customising icons in your PlentyONE Shop can give your store a unique look and feel.
 This guide will walk you through the process of adding or replacing icons in your PWA.
 For further information, you can also refer to the [Storefront UI Documentation](https://docs.storefrontui.io/v2/vue/components/iconbase#custom-icon).